English Language Learners (ELL) Program

 Eligibility for English Language Development Services1.
 Information from the Home Language Survey (HLS) is used to determine if testing is necessary (applying to both foreign-born and U.S.-born).

-2. WIDA Screener* will be administered by the ELD staff either before starting school or within 10 days of attendance.
-This assessment covers listening, speaking, reading, and writing skills.*Starting in the 2021-22 school year, WIDA Screener will be administered.
+2. WIDA Screener* will be administered by the ELD staff either before starting school or within 30 days of attendance.
+This assessment covers listening, speaking, reading, and writing domains.*Starting in the 2021-22 school year, WIDA Screener will be administered.3.
+Eligibility for ELD Services - based on WIDA Screener overall level and each domain level

 - Eligible K-5th students attend their neighborhood schools.
 They spend all or most of the day in their classrooms.
 They may receive pull-out or push-in support during the school day as needed.